Skip to the main content.

 6. Compare color proof to client-approved printout for all elements

 7. Close file — DO NOT SAVE.
-If changes are needed, send notes to designer.
+If changes are needed send notes to the designer.

-8. If proof passed, package original file from designer for publication; traffic
+8. If the proof passed, package the original file from designer for publication, traffic to the printer

 Most of the steps in our advertising print production checklist are simple and normal creative production workflow.
 Some are the result of experience earned on how to make a file most likely to be compatible for any print publication and reduce the risk of unintended color shifts and “drop outs”.